 Expats moving to Bermuda can look forward to a little slice of paradise.
 The tiny North Atlantic island, located east of North Carolina, is made up of seven main islands and 170 additional islets.
-In total it is just 20 square miles (54 km2) in size.
+In total, it is just 20 square miles (54 square kilometres) in size.

 Those moving to Bermuda will find that they're never further than a mile from the ocean.
 The sea is characterised by a turquoise clarity, washing across pink sand.
 Bermuda makes for an idyllic tourist and expat destination.